wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-column-associative-cache.markdown

 as in a two-way set-associative cache design of the same size (the number of ways is reduced by half, so one less bit is used to generate the index).
 Otherwise, two addresses only differing by the flipped bit will singal false positives for each other.

+The hash-rehash design discussed above may suffer from miserable thrashing, if two addresses, A and B, are alternatively requested, and b(A) = f(B) (which also implies that b(B) = f(A)).
+In this pessimistic case, an access to A will incur a secondary slot miss, which evicts B, fetches A, and swaps A to its primary location.
+Then an access to B incurs a secondary miss as well, which evicts A from its primary location, fetchs B, and swaps B to its primary location.
+Such thrashing behavior is not expected in an optimal design, since both can just co-exist within the same virtual set, i.e. A being stored at location b(A) while B being stored at location b(B).